 The Wink Hub 2 supports ZigBee, Z-Wave, Lutron Clear Connect, Kidde, Wi-Fi and Google’s Thread.
 Additionally, it works with Amazon Alexa and IFTTT, and you can control it using Android, Android Wear and iOS devices.

 You can control whole smart home, from thermostats to garage door openers and water-leak sensors with this hub.
 The list contains 66 products by different manufacturers: Philips, Arlo, Bali, Sylvania, GE, Cree, Commercial Electric, Carrier, Ecobee, Google, Kidde, Honeywell, Ring, Yale, Halo, Schlage, Sonos, and numerous others.
-You can check the complete list on Wink’s website.

 Even though the hub is not compatible with Google home, it works well with other Google’s products.